abid-mujtaba/haskell-cas/comments.md

 * In compare' we are handling exponents whose total degree matches (inner degree times exponent).
 We use pattern-matching to deal with several possibilities.
 * If the power of the two exponents match as well then the lexical order is given by the lexical order between the bases of the two exponents.
 * If the power doesn't much then in the system we are defining here we want the expression with the higher power (lower degree in the base) to come first which is why when ``pa < pb`` we return ``LT``.

+**L.8**

+* Now that we have compared an exponent with another exponent we deal with the possibility of an exponent being compared with a non-exponent expression with the same degree (so a Sum or Prod).
+* In such a case an exponent has higher order according to the rule defined in ``L.7``.
+We want a pure exponent to appear first inside a sum followed by a more complex expression with equal degree.